 - (1) Copyright in a work is infringed by a person who, without the licence of the copyright owner- - (a) makes; - (b) imports into Hong Kong or exports from Hong Kong; - (c) possesses for the purpose of or in the course of any trade or business; or (Amended 64 of 2000 s.
 3; 15 of 2007 s.
-8) - (d) sells or lets for hire, or offers or exposes for sale or hire,
+8) - (d) sells or lets for hire, or offers or exposes for sale or hire, an article specifically designed or adapted for making copies of that work, knowing or having reason to believe that it is to be used to make infringing copies. - (2) Copyright in a work is infringed by a person who, without the licence of the copyright owner, transmits the work by means of a telecommunications system (otherwise than by broadcasting or inclusion in a cable programme service), knowing or having reason to believe that infringing copies

-- (2) Copyright in a work is infringed by a person who, without the licence of the copyright owner, transmits the work by means of a telecommunications system (otherwise than by broadcasting or inclusion in a cable programme service), knowing or having reason to believe that infringing copies of the work will be made by means of the reception of the transmission in Hong Kong or elsewhere. - (3) It is immaterial for the purpose of subsection (1)(c) whether or not the trade or business consists of dealing in articles specially designed or adapted for making copies of copyright works.
+- of the work will be made by means of the reception of the transmission in Hong Kong or elsewhere. - (3) It is immaterial for the purpose of subsection (1)(c) whether or not the trade or business consists of dealing in articles specially designed or adapted for making copies of copyright works.
 (Added 64 of 2000 s.
 3)

-Section: 33 Secondary infringement: permitting use of premises for 30/06/1997 infringing performance
+33. Secondary infringement: permitting use of premises for infringing performance